UPSC CSE 2021 final result declared; here’s download link

 The recruitment drive was being conducted to fill up a total of 749 vacancies.

+As per rules, the Commission is maintaining a consolidated Reserve List of 126 candidates and the candidature of 80 recommended candidates is provisional.

-Steps to download the result
+Steps to check UPSC CSE result 2021:

 - Visit the official website upsc.gov.in